 Reliable moving companies should always come to your current home and assess your belongings to provide you with an accurate quote.
 If a moving company tries to give you a binding estimate online or over the phone, this is usually a red flag that you aren’t dealing with the most reliable company.

 Virtual estimates are inaccurate and don’t give you or your company a full picture of the scope of your move.
-This may lead to extra costs once they show up on moving day.
+This may lead to extra costs once they show up on the moving day.

 Get them to your home to assess your move and provide you with a quote IN WRITING.